 Plus, Wondery has cultivated valuable partnerships with the likes of Bloomberg, The Boston Globe, and Universal Music Group.
-This last partnership was the first time a record label teamed up with a podcasting network.
+It may be odd to see a partnership between a records label and a podcast or podcast network, but it only makes sense. (see Spotify’s strategic acquisitions and investment in the world of podcasting).
 As a result, Wondery shows are now able to use certain licensed music in their podcasts.

 One of the top shows on the network is Dr Death, which actually began as a tip about a neurosurgeon from a Dirty John listener.
 Other chart-toppers include WeCrashed, and Even the Rich, which shares stories about some of the greatest family dynasties in history.

-Launched in 2013, Radiotopia began as a podcasting network hosting innovative, audio storytelling.
+Launched in 2013, Radiotopia began as a podcast network hosting innovative, audio storytelling.
 The platform nurtures its community by championing new talent and fresh voices.

 For example, in 2016, Radiotopia ran an open call for outstanding, story-driven podcast ideas.
 Three finalists were given $10,000 to create three pilot episodes and the winner became part of the network.

 One of the network’s aims is to help podcasts become sustainable, offering support, resources, and a launching pad for podcasts to grow.
 They also encourage producers to become more entrepreneurial, helping them develop their careers in the industry.